SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda iControl XML Gateway.md

 The communication to the XML Gateway is done via **serial** commands, so the parameters are retrieved one by one.
 Based on the number of devices, an update of a parameter could take some time.

 In order to get the updates as fast as possible, the parameters are divided into **Timing Groups**, representing the priority of the parameter.
 The lower the group, the more frequently the parameter will be retrieved.
-When a Timing Groupis retrieved, it will also include any parameters in a lower group.
+When a Timing Group is retrieved, it will also include any parameters in a lower group.
 For example, when Timing Group 2 is polled, all parameters in Timing Group 1 are also retrieved.

 The **supported device types** are: